dbaston/gdal/doc/source/drivers/raster/stacta.rst

 The following open options are supported:

+.. co:: WHOLE_METATILE
+   :choices: YES, NO.

-* ``WHOLE_METATILE`` = YES/NO. If set to YES, metatiles will be entirely downloaded
+   If set to YES, metatiles will be entirely downloaded (into memory).
-  (into memory).
 Otherwise by default, if metatiles are bigger than a threshold, they will be accessed in a piece-wise way.

+.. co:: SKIP_MISSING_METATILE
+   :choices: YES, NO

-* ``SKIP_MISSING_METATILE`` = YES/NO. If set to YES, metatiles that are missing
-  will be skipped without error, and corresponding area in the dataset will be filled with the nodata value or zero if there is no nodata value.
-This setting can also be set with the :decl_configoption:`GDAL_STACTA_SKIP_MISSING_METATILE` configuration option.
+   If set to YES, metatiles that are missing will be skipped without error, and corresponding area in the dataset will be filled with the nodata value or zero if there is no nodata value.
+This setting can also be set with the :config:`GDAL_STACTA_SKIP_MISSING_METATILE` configuration option.

 Subdatasets
 -----------